EducationalTestingService/rsmtool/doc/automated_configuration.rst

 - If you do not redirect the output of the command to a file, the generated configuration file will simply be printed out.

-- You may see messages like "invalid option", "invalid file" on the bottom left while you are entering the value for a field.
+- You may see messages like "invalid option" and "invalid file" on the bottom left while you are entering the value for a field.
 This is an artifact of real-time validation.
 For example, when choosing a training file for ``rsmtool``, the message "invalid file" may be displayed while you navigate to the actual file.
 Once you get to a valid file, this message should disappear.

-- Required fields will *not* accept a blank input (just pressing enter) and show an error message in the bottom left until a valid input is provided.
+- Required fields will *not* accept a blank input (just pressing enter) and will show an error message in the bottom left until a valid input is provided.

 - Optional fields will accept blank inputs since they have default values that will be used if no user input is provided.
 In some cases, default values are shown underlined in parentheses.